 Thus, you may want to put explicit qualifiers on class declarations (which prevents the default from taking effect), or exclude class declarations from defaulting.

-When a programmer omits an extends clause at a declaration of a type parameter, the default still applies to the implicit upper bound.
-For example, consider these two declarations:
+When a programmer omits an extends clause at a declaration of a type parameter, the implicit upper bound is defaulted to the top qualifier; see Section 25.3.2.